fosskers/aura/doc/source/design.rst

 AuraConf
 ~~~~~~~~

+.. todo:: document location of Aura's configuration file.

-:ref:`auraconf` is Aura’s configuration file.
-It is typically located in
-Here, distributions and users can add Hooks to define custom behaviour
+AuraConf is Aura’s configuration file.
+Here, distributions and users can add
-for their native packaging system.
-The command rebuilds Aura with new
+Hooks to define custom behaviour for their native packaging system.
+The command
-Hooks.
-Also, the following paths can be defined in this file:
+:command:`aura --recompile` rebuilds Aura with new Hooks.
+Also, the following
+paths can be defined in this file:

 -  Package cache.